This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Many of my friends kicked off their living in London/ European tour with a Contiki tour.
 They made a lot of new friends because of it, which meant that they arrived in London to live already knowing someone.

-This can be very reassuring to those shy folks who might not be so great at getting out there and meeting people on their own.
+This can be very reassuring to those shy first-time travellers who might not be so great at getting out there and meeting people on their own.

-After my beerfest tour, we met up several times upon return home to London with our new friends we met on our group tour.
+After my beerfest tour, we met up with our travel friends from the tour group several times upon return home to London.
 It was great to have so many new friends who all shared a common travel memory.